77% of online shopping carts are abandoned. That’s more than three-quarters. It’s 6 slices of an 8-slice pizza.

 Well.
 Here we are.
 Still no customer.

-Your visitor has gotten TWO abandoned cart emails and still hasn’t become a customer.
+Your visitor has gotten TWO reactivation emails and still hasn’t become a customer.
 3-5 days later, it’s time to follow up one more time.

 Why is this the last email in the abandoned cart series?
 Why not keep sending more and more emails until your contact succumbs to your mighty powers of persuasion (or unsubscribes)?